-The inaugural GSA Student Research Grant Program for 2019 has now closed.
-The scheme is targeted at supporting early-career researchers in our academic community, and we have partnered with Illumina, Ramaciotti Centre for Genomics, Brightside Scientific and Point of Care Diagnostics (POCD) to provide a range of prizes aimed at supporting postgraduate student members of GSA.
+The Genetics Society of Australasia Student Research Grant Program is targeted at supporting early-career researchers in our academic community.
+We have partnered with Illumina and Point of Care Diagnostics (POCD) to provide exciting prizes aimed at supporting postgraduate student members of GSA.

 GSA thanks the following companies for their generous support and sponsorship of these grants: